PartIR: Composing SPMD Partitioning Strategies for Machine Learning: A schedule is all you need

+Users express their partitioning strategies in \partir{} using {\em tactics}.
+Conceptually, a tactic mirrors a strategy: it defines which values must be sharded and how (e.g., BP is achieved by sharding the data arrays on the batch dimension).
+Additionally, it defines propagation barriers that ensure conflict-free shardings (\Cref{sec:conflicts}).
+The user can manually define these tactics or invoke automatic tools~\cite{automap, automap-reloaded, alpa2022}.
+A sequence of these tactics forms a schedule in an API inspired by work in kernel-generating DSLs~\cite{Taco2017,distal:pldi,Halide:PLDI:2013,tvm2018}.
+The API itself is fairly minimal, and shown in \Cref{table:api}, yet it is powerful enough to express most sharding strategies.
+For example, the following schedule achieves the FSDP sharding of~\Cref{lst:fsdp-chain}:

-The first tactic {\tt BP} partitions the first argument {\tt "x"} on dimension 0 and across axis "B"; yielding batch parallelism (\Cref{lst:data-parallel-chain}).
-The second tactic {\tt MP} partitions input {\tt w1} on dimension $1$.
-The compiler will identify that this action is sharding the contracting dimension of a matmul and will shard {\tt w2} on dimension 0 through a process we call {\em propagation} invoked at the end of every tactic (\Cref{lst:partitioned-chain}).
-The final tactic {\tt Z3} shards the parameters on the remaining available dimensions and axis $B$ (\Cref{lst:fsdp-chain}).
-The schedule is finally passed to \partirjit{} together with the function to partition and the device mesh. \partirjit{} works like \inlc{jax.jit}, but injects the \partir{} partitioning stack before compilation.
+The first tactic {\tt BP} partitions the first argument {\tt "x"} on dimension (DIM) 0 and across axis "B"; yielding batch parallelism (\Cref{lst:data-parallel-chain}).
+The second tactic {\tt MP} partitions input {\tt w1} on DIM $1$.
+The compiler will identify that this action shards the contracting DIM of a \texttt{matmul} and will shard {\tt w2} on DIM 0 through a process we call {\em propagation} invoked at the end of every tactic (\Cref{lst:partitioned-chain}).
+The final tactic {\tt Z3} shards the parameters on the remaining available DIMs and axis $B$ (\Cref{lst:fsdp-chain}).
+The function to partition, device mesh, and schedule are then finally passed to \partirjit{}, which works like \inlc{jax.jit} but goes through the \partir{} partitioning stack (\Cref{sec:architecture}) before compilation. \partirjit{} returns a partitioned module exposed as a Python callable, ready to be called with JAX-sharded arrays and executed on the devices.
+Notably, \partir{}'s incrementality makes debugging easier. \partir returns metadata containing debug information, sharding specifications of the function inputs and outputs produced by \partir{}, and every tactic's cost model estimates (e.g., SPMD collectives breakdown by type and simulation results).
+Furthermore, users can inspect the rewritten module after every tactic, a natural consequence of the \partir{} incrementality, unlike the situation in other partitioners that rewrite the whole module at once~\cite{gspmd2021}.

-Even though we present JAX API examples, \partir{} operates over StableHLO, making it frontend- (e.g., JAX, PyTorch, TensorFlow) and a backend- (e.g., XLA, CUDA, OpenXLA) agnostic, as long as they produce and consume StableHLO.

-\partirjit{} returns a partitioned module exposed as a Python callable ready to be called with JAX sharded arrays and executed on the devices of the mesh.
-Additionally, \partir{} produces various metadata that includes a sharding specification of the function inputs and outputs produced by \partir, and cost estimates (e.g., collective communication breakdown by type and simulation results) recorded after every tactic in the schedule.
-Dumping the intermediate modules after every tactic is also very common for debugging.

-\paragraph{Mixing automatic and manual tactics} \partir{} exposes an {\tt AutomaticPartition} tactic that operates on one or more mesh axes and can be composed with other manual tactics.
-For example, users could use a manual tactic to introduce batch parallelism manually, and rely on an automatic tactic to discover partitioning along the second axis "M":
+\paragraph{Mixing automatic and manual tactics} \partir{} exposes an {\tt AutomaticPartition} tactic that operates on one or more mesh axes and composes with other tactics.
+For example, users could use a manual tactic to introduce batch parallelism manually and rely on an automatic tactic to discover partitioning along the second axis "M":